 Therefore, now that Violet has achieved this goal, the central theme of Violet Evergarden Season 2 will probably be reunification with Major Gilbert.
 Yes, although the anime muddies the waters, it becomes very clear in Volume 2 of the light novels that Gilbert is alive and that he eventually reunites with Violet.
 Gilbert only lied about his own death out of love for Violet since he desired her to forge her own path in life rather than be dependent on following orders.
 Gilbert’s love for her is so great that he only wants to reunite when she is capable of accepting of his love.

 Knowing that revelation does not mean that Violet Evergarden Season 2 can’t have some mysteries to be unveiled beside Major Gilbert’s fate.
 Violet can continue to grow through writing letters and her own origins are a mystery even in the light novels.
+Volume 4 may also provide an after story featuring Violet and Gilbert together.
 Let’s just hope Kyoto Animation delivers a new twist on the story that transcends even the books.
 Stay tuned!